 Using Activation Lock for Apple devices

 Depending on the device, you can choose to enable or allow Activation Lock.
 Enabling Activation Lock means the MDM solution (not the user) contacts Apple servers to lock or unlock the device.
 In contrast, allowing Activation Lock lets users lock devices you own with their iCloud account.
 Some MDM solutions support both allowing Activation Lock and directly enabling it; in the case where both are attempted to be used, the first Activation Lock event that enables Activation Lock takes precedence.

-Enable or disable Activation Lock on iPhone or iPad
+Enabling Activation Lock on iPhone or iPad

-Allow Activation Lock on iPhone, iPad, and Mac
+Allowing Activation Lock on iPhone, iPad, and Mac

-If Find My is turned on when your MDM solution allows Activation Lock, Activation Lock is enabled at that time.
+If Find My is on when your MDM solution allows Activation Lock, Activation Lock is enabled at that time.

 In iOS and iPadOS, the bypass codes are available for up to 15 days after the device is first supervised, or until an MDM solution has obtained—and then cleared—the code explicitly.
 If an MDM solution hasn’t retrieved the bypass code within 15 days, that bypass code is unretrievable.